nitish2k03/Bookstore-with-file-handling/README.md

 The objective of the proposed system is that any modification can be made by just the touch of a button instead of going through the directory and keep on turning pages.
 This program consists of six options as follows :
-1. TO ADD
+1. To add
-2. TO SHOW
+2. To show
-3. TO SEARCH
+3. To search
-4. TO MODIFY
+4. To modify
-5. TO DELETE
+5. To delete
-6. TO EXIT PROGRAM
+6. To exit program